 A certified pre-owned vehicle means just what it says — it provides buyers with a vehicle that has low mileage, has no significant damage, has passed a battery of auto shop maintenance and performance tests, offers a new warranty, and likely costs thousands of dollars less than a new car.
 While you won’t be getting a brand-new car, you are likely getting a vetted and trustworthy vehicle at a decent price, which fits the bill for legions of would-be car owners.

 Most auto leases average three or four years, and upfront costs are typically less than purchasing a new car (lease owners pay an upfront fee plus regular monthly payments for the duration of the lease period.)
-Once the lease period is over, the driver has the option to return the vehicle to the dealer, who may either lease it again or sell it outright as a used vehicle.

-Car leases do come with restrictions on key performance elements like mileage, and also require that the vehicle is returned in sterling condition when the lease period ends.
+Car leases do come with restrictions on key performance elements like mileage, and also require that the vehicle is returned in top condition when the lease period ends.
 Ignoring those issues can lead to hefty fees charged by the lease provider and owed by the leasing customer.

 Photo credit: iStock/Ivanko_Brnjakovic

-Third Party Brand Mentions: No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
-Third party trademarks referenced herein are property of their respective owners.
+Third-Party Brand Mentions: No brands, products, or companies mentioned are affiliated with SoFi, nor do they endorse or sponsor this article.
+Third-party trademarks referenced herein are property of their respective owners.